Sheikhfathollahi/Music-Genre-Classification-with-Convolutional-Neural-Networks/README.md

-# Music Genre Classification with Deep Learning
+# Music Genre Classification with Convolutional Neural Networks

 ## Abstract
 Since 2002, music genre classification system has beenintroduced as a pattern recognition task.
 So far, numerous researches and studies have been conducted to increase